SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

 authentication with just enough permissions](#auth-with-jep)section.

-Create the *admin* user.
+Create the _admin_ user.
 The procedure is different depending on MongoDB version.

-{: .black-code}
 ```javascript
 > use admin
 > db.createUser({